amcgaugh/ir-blaster/Flask APIs and UI/README.md

     app.run(debug=True, host='0.0.0.0')
 ```

-Start the server again and if you navigate to the 0.0.0.0:5000 now in your browser you should see your remote!
+Start the server again and if you navigate to the <raspberry pi local ip address>:5000 now in your browser you should see your remote!
 Next let's hook up the buttons to the API so that it can send the appropriate IR led command!
 Open up the index.html file again and make the following edits - adding a function to each button click and defining the appropriate api in the <script>:

 ```html
 <html>